talister/photometrypipeline/doc/supported.rst

 to running PP, e.g., using the ``delhead`` command provided by `WCSTools`_.

+It is recommended to stitch images from cameras with multiple amplifiers together using the correct orientations.

 If you would like to use the pipeline for other observatories, please contact me.